codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.

 ## Home Server Up-Time